VSevagen/crack-a-laugh/README.md

 <h1>Overview</h1>
 <p>The game should be able to satisfy the following functions</p>
 <p>The overall board should look like the follwoing image.
-Don't worry about the styles, they will be provided.
+Don't worry about the styles, it's not required for you to replicate what I did but the same functionality should be there.
 You'll need to guess where to add the classNames</p>
 <img src="./public/Overview.png"></img>

 <p>Please find the "LightsOutTryout.mp4" video in the public directory to refer the basic functionality of the app.
 I gave a default number of moves of 20 ( this can be changed if you want) and everytime the user tries/clicks a cell, the number of tries decreases my 1.
 When it reaches 0, the game is over :)</p>